thomas4f/tilex.sh/README.md

 It supports gaps, presets configured either in pixels or percent, and cycling through multiple presets.

-The script should properly account for window decorations, title bars and ensure that windows do not overlap.
+The script should (hopefully) properly account for window decorations, title bars and ensure that windows do not overlap.

 ## How to use
 1. First, configure your screen width, height, menu height and preferred gap size.